sagemathinc/cowasm/packages/dash/README.md

 ### [ ] make history persist between sessions

 The history needs to be saved to a file and loaded...

+Related to this, make it so typing "history" shows the history.
+I.e., implement a builtin.

+Another thing, make it so `!v` runs the last command that starts with "v", etc.

 ### [ ] make it possible load and run a script: